Kowalski25/tintify/README.md

 # Tintify
-## Personal tint and shades generator based and inspired from Michael Edelstone and Nick Wing.
+## Personal tint and shades generator inspired from Michael Edelstone and Nick Wing.